alibaba/bifrostui/packages/bui-core/src/Image/index.en-US.md

 ## Styles and other HTML attributes

-The properties directly passed to Image will appear on the top-level div If it needs to be transmitted to img, it can be used`imgProps`
+The properties directly passed to Image will appear on the top-level div If you need to transfer it to img, you can use 'imgDrops'

 ```tsx
 import React from 'react';